mini-kep/intro/README.md

 - This pipeline may also apply to other countries macroeconomic data, or other kinds datasets (eg firm-level data, consumer behaviour, etc).

-- Please share your view on this.

 Data pipeline / workflow
 ========================

 0. Common namespace
    - convention on how to name variables
    - convention on how to refer to original data sources

 1. parsers on static files or other APIs
    - download data